haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 #=========================================================================
 {% endhighlight %}

 With this workflow we will mutate all the interface residues to alanine and then to glycine (in the second `alascan` step).
 The `alascan` module will generate a plot with the difference between the scores of the wild-type and mutant structures.
-The `scan_residue` parameter allows to specify the residue to mutate to.
-The default is alanine, but you can change it to any other residue.
+The `scan_residue` parameter allows to specify the scanning residue with a three-letter code.
+The default is alanine.

 To run the analysis, execute the following command:

 <a class="prompt prompt-cmd">
 haddock3 ./haddock3/nanobody-antigen-analysis.cfg
 </a>